 Address: Jalan Monkey Forest, Padangtegal, Ubud, Gianyar, Bali

-5 Ubud Art & Culture
+5. Ubud Art & Culture

 Made famous by the book and movie Eat, Pray, Love, Ubud is also the epicenter of Balinese art and culture.
 This is where the modern Balinese art movement was born, with the surrounding royal palaces and temples acting as the main patrons.

-Other art galleries and museums in the Ubud area include Setia Darma House of Masks & Puppets featuring ceremonial masks from Asia and beyond; Museum Puri Lukisan, spanning a range of Balinese artistic styles; and the Don Antonio Blanco Museum, at the artist's former home and studio.
+Other art galleries and museums in the Ubud area that might be of interest to art lovers include Setia Darma House of Masks & Puppets featuring ceremonial masks from Asia and beyond; Museum Puri Lukisan, spanning a range of Balinese artistic styles; and the Don Antonio Blanco Museum, at the artist's former home and studio.

-If shopping for art is more your style, don't miss the the Ubud Art Market.
-This labyrinth of stalls brimming with carvings, sculptures, jewelry, sarongs, paintings, and homewares is one of the top tourist attractions in town.
+If shopping for art is more your style, don't miss the Ubud Art Market.
+This labyrinth of stalls brims with carvings, sculptures, jewelry, sarongs, paintings, and homewares and is one of the top tourist attractions in town.
 Bargaining is essential, and a good rule of thumb is to counter with half the asking price and barter upwards from there, always with a smile.

-6 Tegallalang and Jatiluwih Rice Terraces in Bali
+6. Tegallalang and Jatiluwih Rice Terraces in Bali

 About a 30-minute drive north of Ubud, Tegallalang Rice Terraces are one of the most famous areas to photograph these iconic landscapes and absorb their timeless beauty.
 Be aware that locals ask for donations along the most popular trail through the rice fields here, and many request fees for entrance and parking along the road.
-A relaxing way to enjoy the lush landscapes is at one of the many restaurants and cafes overlooking the fields.
+A relaxing way to enjoy the lush landscapes is at one of the many restaurants and cafés overlooking the fields.

 About a 90-minute drive from Ubud, the Jatiluwih rice terraces cover more than 600 hectares of rice fields along the hillsides of the Batukaru mountain range and tend to be less crowded than Tegallalang.
 You'll also find fewer tourist touts here, so it's easier to walk around and explore without being hassled.

-8 Pura Ulun Danu Bratan
+7. Pura Ulun Danu Bratan

 Not far from the temple complex, the Bali Botanic Garden (Kebun Raya Bali) is also worth a visit, with its beautiful bamboo forests, begonias, orchid collection, and medicinal plants.
-Within its grounds, the Bali Treetop Adventure Park is fun for kids, with zip-lines, Tarzan swings, and suspension bridges.
+Within its grounds, the Bali Treetop Adventure Park is fun for kids, with ziplines, Tarzan swings, and suspension bridges.

 Address: Jalan Bedugul - Singaraja, Candikuning, Baturiti, Kabupaten Tabanan